2025 Player Registration

 Your child needs a tee ball glove.
 We provide helmets, bats, balls and tees.
 Your child will also want a good pair of running shoes, they do not need to be cleats, but they can wear cleats if they choose.

-Many parent do choose to purchase helmets and bats for their players.
+Many parents do choose to purchase helmets and bats for their players.

 What does my child need to play softball?